developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

       for public repositories.

-With that somewhat unconventional stack, let's see how we can create our own custom UI for the Ory Kratos.
+With that somewhat unconventional stack, let's see how we can create our own [custom UI for the Ory Kratos].

 ## Kratos Configuration

+The first step when it comes to Ory Kratos, is to have your config file ready.
+That is the starting point you should worry about before starting anything else.

 There are many different attributes you can configure in Ory Kratos.
 Some of which are required fields, all of which defines the way you want Kratos to work